Academic Credit Policy

 - Courses that have not been pre-approved must go through the course alignment process to be assigned equivalent UConn course numbers and credits.
 This alignment process must be completed by the end of the semester after a student returns from studying abroad.
 Once the alignment process is completed and transcripts are received from the host institution, courses and grades will be recorded on a student’s UConn transcript.

-Please note that it can take up to 2 months after the end of your program for your grades to arrive at UConn Education Abroad and be posted to your UConn transcript because universities in other countries do not necessarily operate on the same schedule as UConn.
-Once the grades reach our office, we will forward them to the Registrar quickly, but unfortunately we cannot predict when our overseas partners will send them.
+Please note that it can take up to two months after the end of your program for your grades to arrive at UConn Education Abroad and be posted to your UConn transcript because universities in other countries do not necessarily operate on the same schedule as UConn does.
+Once the grades reach Education Abroad, the staff will forward them to the Registrar quickly, but unfortunately Education Abroad cannot predict when overseas partners will send them.

 - Students abroad during spring or summer have until December 31st of that year to submit all courses for alignment.